harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingesting-issues-from-other-scanners.md

 ---
-title: Ingest scan results from unsupported scanners in Harness STO
+title: Ingest scan results from unsupported scanners into Harness STO
 description: How to ingest data from scan tools that currently have no integration in STO.
 sidebar_position: 100
 helpdocs_topic_id: ymkcm5lypf